deeedob/discogs_cover_scraper/README.md

 2. Obtain a Discogs API key [here](https://www.discogs.com/settings/developers)

-3. Download some cover art images by running the script with your API key and a CSV file containing the release information:
+3. Download some cover art images by running the script with your API key and the example provided:

 ```bash
 python3 discogs_cover_scraper.py example.csv -t YOURTOKEN